 The results returned is a list of lists of integers.
-In the above case, that's state of qubit 0, which should be 1 after an X-gate.
-See Declaring Memory and Measurement for more details about declaring and accessing classical memory regions.
+In the above case, that's

 Let's unpack this.
 The outer list is an enumeration over the trials; the argument given to wrap_in_numshots_loop will match the length of results.